You already know the gig economy is booming. That’s why you’re confident you can hire freelance writers to outsource your content needs.

 This isn’t a perfect approach, though.

 Freelance writers are experts at adapting to brand voice and style guidelines.
 Just because the bio is written casually doesn’t mean they can’t write in a more buttoned-up tone.

-What to Look for in a Content Writer’s Samples
+Freelance Writers: What to Look for in Their Samples

 Now you have to get more tactical.
 Can the writer execute your specific project well?